bjzhang/bjzhang.github.io/_drafts/2017-03-17-linaro-connect-Chinese.md

 Hi, Mathieu, Mike
 Here is the notes of coresight we discussed in bud17. please correct me if I am wrong.

 1. Mathieu said that cpu idle(power off) will lost the state of etm.
 For our senario, we could not avoid this, so we re-setup etm when cpu is online.
+This is

 2.  cross trigger:
     1. Mathieu said that qualcomm 8074 board support cti .
 Mathieu send me the driver.
 I will read it later.